jontrejo5/CybersecurityFinalProject/README.md

 The Advanced Port Scanner helps analyze the users system for potential vulnerabilities by getting an IP and scanning the ports within a user defined range.
 The program is built using Python.

 ## Usage
-⋅⋅*Type in the name of the IP address that you want to scan.
+1. Type in the name of the IP address that you want to scan.
 Typically, on a local system you would want to just type in localhost.
---* Choose the starting port and ending port that you would want to scan.
+2. Choose the starting port and ending port that you would want to scan.
---* Click the submit button or press enter
+3. Click the submit button or press enter
---* Wait for the process to finish
+4. Wait for the process to finish
 --* The output will show in a list to the side
 --* Clicking on a line in the list will bring up the respective information for that port, including its usage and vulnerability information.